Eighteen Percent of all Home Sales in Denver’s Top Selling Neighborhood in 2017 were Affordable

 desirable communities, Stapleton continues to grow and thrive, but has also remained committed to providing a variety of income-restricted, affordable housing options to the community through

 home ownership programs and apartment rentals this year.
 In fact, nearly 20 percent of all homes sold at Stapleton in 2017 qualified as affordable and reflect continued steady momentum and

 progress toward narrowing the community’s affordable housing requirement gap.
-Forest City provides subsidies for each affordable home (rental or for-sale) at Stapleton, whether it is through
+Forest City (now Brookfield Properties) provides subsidies for each affordable home (rental or for-sale) at Stapleton, whether it is through

 donated land, cash subsidies, or both.